zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 }
 ```

-Second, the `MyHomePage` class will remain a stateful widget with
+Second, the `MyHomePage` class will remain a stateful widget with its title.
-its title, we don't change any code here.
+Don't change any code here.

 ```dart
 class MyHomePage extends StatefulWidget {